chaoyangnz/loadrush/README.md

 - `K6`: customised runtime, not compatible with existing nodejs modules and 3rd-party library
 - `Gatling`: we do use it to do the performance testing for our Java application, but we think the scripting in Scala is not our flavour.

+## Last words

+UNIT TESTS ARE COMING!!
+NO HURRY.
+LOADFLUX IS STILL A BABY.